Baseball expectations ahead of opening day are high

 And Schwechheimer, who was an Eagle Scout, has a passion for getting the community involved in the stadium.

-“The team has committed $10 Million into the stadium to make this a state of the art facility, and we want it to be family friendly and easy to afford.
-The top ticket price here is fifteen dollars and for ten bucks you can put a blanket on the grass and enjoy the whole atmosphere,” said Schwechheimer.
+“The team has committed $10 million into the stadium to make this a state of the art facility, and we want it to be family friendly and easy to afford.
+The top ticket price here is $15 and for $10 you can put a blanket on the grass and enjoy the whole atmosphere,” said Schwechheimer.
 “Being a good price point that is affordable is a must.
 It has to be.”

 “This will be a place, as my grandmother always said, to come and take a break from whatever ails you.”